 Visiting Graduate Fellows work at IPAC on the California Institute of Technology campus in Pasadena, California.
 The program duration is nominally February to August, with some flexibility on the start and end dates, during which a monthly stipend is provided.
 The exact number of fellowships awarded each year is decided based on available funding.

 The call for 2023 applications is now closed.
-Applications for the 2024 program will open in early summer 2023.
+Applications for the 2024 program are open now.
+See the 2024 VGSF page.

 Eligible applicants must fulfill all of the following requirements:

 Each applicant must submit:

 In addition, we ask that a current professor or academic advisor familiar with the applicant’s work upload a letter of reference (PDF) using this page.
 This letter should also indicate that the applicant is available to visit IPAC during the proposed period, and address how well the visit would mesh with the applicant’s graduate education.

 Questions?
 Please contact the program coordinator, Dr. Patrick Lowrance, lowrance [at] ipac.caltech.edu